Closing costs are the last bridge you need to cross to seal the deal on your housing transaction, whether you are selling a house or buying one.

 The mortgage insurance a buyer must pay depends on the type of loan they take.

 A conventional loan is a type of loan that is not insured by the government or any federal agency.
-The minimum credit score required for a conventional loan is 620, and the minimum required down payment for a conventional loan is 3%.
+The minimum credit score required for a conventional loan is 620, and the average down payment on a house for a conventional loan is 3%.
 However, buyers with a low credit score and higher debt-to-income ratio may be required to pay an elevated minimum down payment.

 Lenders require buyers to pay PMI for conventional loans when they make a down payment of less than 20%.
 The average rate of PMI for conventional loans ranges from 0.5% – 1.86% of the original loan amount.
 Buyers can choose to pay the full PMI or a part of it upfront to lower their monthly mortgage payments.